xen-0/CrystalMatch/docs/setup.md

 System tests are located in the `system-tests` directory of the repository.
 A custom System Testing Framework has been constructed which runs the algorithm and outputs the results to output directories named `sys_test_output` which are ignored by the git repository.
 The framework should be self-documenting and will not be described here in detail.

 The System Test Framework is based on the standard python `unittest` library (note that this will need to be installed during setup for Python 2.7).
 System Tests can be run in the same manner as unit tests but may require the `PYTHONPATH` variable to be added if you are not using Pycharm.

+Travis does not run system tests due to lack of pip support for the used openCV version.
+This can be changed when the code is upgraded to use openCV v3.

 The base `SystemTest` class extends `unittest.TestCase` - each `test_` method in a unit test class should cause the application to run once using the method `run_crystal_matching_test(test_name, cmd_line_args)`.
 This will generate an output directory which contains the stdout and stderr in file form as well as the config directory and any file system output from the application itself.
 The parent class `SystemTest` provides a series of helper methods which are primarily aimed at rapid testing of content in the output directory (including stdout).